Skip to main content

 CompanyCityWorkersTypeDate

-Topping the list was Washington Metro Area Transit Authority at its Maryland facility, reporting 1,150 affected workers.
+The most significant filing came from Washington Metro Area Transit Authority at its Washington facility, reporting 1,150 affected workers.
 Washington Metro Area Transit Authority followed with 1,100 workers.

 Trend & Outlook